Paris - Ile De France

 Philippe-Auguste's grandson, Louis IX, added a chapel and a hall in the western wing of the fortress during the 13th century.

-The Vieux Louvre's was quite small; it occupied a quarter of the current Cour Carrée.
+The Vieux Louvre was small as it occupied a quarter of the current Cour Carrée.

-Modern excavations indeed uncovered its foundations and vestiges of the Grosse Tour under the courtyard.
+Modern excavations uncovered its foundations and vestiges of the Grosse Tour under the courtyard.

 Darker cobblestones today mark their layout.